pablocorbalann/Taur/README.md

 <h6 align="center">General</h6>

-command: Shows the commands of the bot
+command: Shows the commands of the bot.

-invite: Provides a link to invite Taur to a server
+invite: Provides a link to invite Taur to a server.

-support: Provides support about Taur
+support: Provides support about Taur.

-ping: Pings the user using the latency of the bot
+ping: Pings the user using the latency of the bot.

 chat: Taur uses a neural net to chat with you.

-members: Returns all the members in the server
+members: Returns all the members in the server.

-joke: Taur tells one of his bad jokes
+joke: Taur tells one of his bad jokes.

 <h6 align="center">Moderation</h6>

+kick: Kicks an user from the discord server.